- Dec 22, 2025

 The left-side navigation panel of the Agreements and Templates pages in the web application will become collapsible to free up space in the list views.
 This will reduce truncation of content and overall clutter.
 The default experience is unchanged with the side panel expanded, and users can choose to keep the side panel expanded.

-- Remove the accordion panel caret icons from primary section headers.
+Additionally, the side navigation is receiving the following updates:- Remove the accordion panel caret icons from primary section headers.

 - The All Agreements list view now includes Quick Views as a filter option.